 Patient Health Factors

-Your BMI, general health, and medical history may also influence the surgical approach and pricing, especially if additional precautions, tests, or resources are required to ensure a safe procedure.
+Your general health, BMI, and medical history can influence the surgical approach and overall cost.
+In some cases, additional assessments, precautions, or resources may be required to ensure the procedure is carried out safely, which can affect pricing.

 Can Cosmetic Surgery Be Covered by Insurance in Ireland?